TheSaltySalmon/freeloader/README.md

 freehauler
 ==========
 The year is 2092.
 Russians have taken over the world.
-The world blew up in bits after the russions won by using most of their nuclear arsenal.
-President is now the world leader
+The world blew up in bits after the russians won by using most of their nuclear arsenal.
+President Tjerbotskj is now the world leader and enforces order as the last remaining military power, controlling the world's economical markets based on trading of salvaged goods.

 Now people have fled the wastelands and live scattered across space and pieces of our planet that float around space.